 - There is a link between not eating frequently enough and low blood sugar causing morning sickness.

-- The vomiting centre in the brain in some pregnant women becomes more highly sensitive than in others.
-Particular foods, smells, textures and even the thought of some foods is enough to set off the sequence of feeling sick and then vomiting.
+- The vomiting centre in the brain can become highly sensitive, making certain foods, smells, textures and even the thought of some foods result in vomiting.

-- Progesterone, another hormone which is high in pregnancy causes the muscles of the digestive tract to relax.
+- Progesterone, another hormone which is high in pregnancy, causes the muscles of the digestive tract to relax.
 This means the stomach contents can easily regurgitate out of the stomach and up the oesophagus (food pipe).
-High progesterone also causes a general slowing down of stomach emptying, with food remaining in the stomach for longer periods of time.

 - From a biological point of view, morning sickness can be protective to the foetus.
 Being able to tolerate only bland, simple foods means that mothers may then reduce the risk of being exposed to food-borne diseases.